Kotti/kotti_user_manual/docs/adding_content/documents.rst

 word processing software, for formatting text, headings, and paragraphs.
 Each of these Document properties has a unique nature.

-We already have a top-level document titled "About".
-We'll change that one later to show information about the fruit stand.
-Now let's add a new top-level document called "Fruits."
+Let's add a new top-level document called "Fruit Rootstock" for listing a few fruit tree rootstock packs available at our fruit stand.
+We will cover the details below, but here is what the add document web form looks like just before the "Save" button is clicked.

+..
+Image:: ../images/add_fruit_rootstock_document_save.png

 Title
 -----